hbowie/practopian-v3/commonplace-book/tikkun olam.md

 Author: John Gottman

 Date: 12 Dec 2018

+Tags: love, mission

 Work Title: Tikkun Olam and the Mission of the Gottman Institute

 Work Type: Essay

+Work Minor Title:

 Work Link: https://www.gottman.com/blog/tikkun-olam-and-the-mission-of-the-gottman-institute/

+Work Id:

+Work Pages:

 Work Rights:  Copyright

 Work Rights Holder:  The Gottman Institute

+Publisher:

+Publisher City:

 Date Added: 2019-01-29 10:35:17 -0800

 Body:

 In Jewish teachings, 'tikkun olam' refers to any activity that improves the world, bringing it closer to the harmonious state for which it was created.
 All people, regardless of religious affiliation, are encouraged to contribute to the common good.